CAN-AM Fund Replication Class Action

 13. How do I make a Claim for compensation under the Settlement?

-Subject to the Court’s approval, no Class Member shall be required to make a claim or provide evidence regarding their individual allocation.
+On December 12, 2023, the Court has approved the Settlement.
+Accordingly, no Class Member shall be required to make a claim or provide evidence regarding their individual allocation.
 Instead, each relative share of the Net Settlement Fund allocated to a qualifying Class Member shall be calculated on the basis of that Class Member’s Can-Am Fund transaction data that is already in the possession of the Defendant.

 14. When will I receive my compensation?